[L’introduction est en français, le reste du texte en anglais]

 PipeWire, implémentation et évaluation

-Dans le dernier article, nous avons préparé un système audio sur lequel nous pourrions remplacer le serveur de son.
+Dans le premier article, nous avons préparé un système audio sur lequel nous pourrions remplacer le serveur de son.
 De plus, nous avons expliqué les principaux concepts de JACK et PulseAudio en matière d’enregistrement et de lecture audio.
 Cette deuxième partie présente PipeWire, comment l’utiliser dans notre système audio et mesure ses performances.

 PipeWire